tryingsomestuff/Minic/README.md

 Minic 2.00 is tested at 2953 on the [fastgm 60min+15sec rating list](http://www.fastgm.de/60min.html)

 ### SP-CC
 MinicNNUE 2.51 using Nascent Nutrient net is tested at 3284 on the [SP-CC 3min+1s rating list](https://www.sp-cc.de/)
+Minic 3.06 + Nocturnal Nadir is tested at 3172  on the [SP-CC 3min+1s rating list](https://www.sp-cc.de/)

 ### Test Suite
 STS : 1191/1500 @10sec per position (single thread on an i7-9700K)